dm-zharov/swift-security/README.md

 #### Error Handling

 `SwiftSecurityError` offers values for the most common issues.
-If case of the rare issue, you'll receive `.underlyingSecurityError(error:)` with an `OSStatus` code that can be matched with underlying [Security Framework Result Codes](https://developer.apple.com/documentation/security/1542001-security_framework_result_codes).

 ```swift
 do {